 Best practices in animation can make your life as an animator productive and efficient!
-In fact, bringing animation to life can be a painstakingly tedious endeavor.
-Even with animation software a short clip can take hours of work and require at least a basic knowledge of how the software works which can be overwhelming for someone who is new to the animation game.
+Bringing animation to life can be a painstakingly tedious endeavor.
+Even with animation software, a short clip can take hours of work and require at least a basic knowledge of how the software works, which can be overwhelming for someone new to the animation game.

-Newbies look at complex and beautifully animated movies done by Pixar and DreamWorks and wish that they could share in some of that talent.
+Newbies look at complex and beautifully animated movies done by Pixar and DreamWorks.
+They wish they could share in some of that talent.

 Best Practices in Animation